A Fuchsia package is a hierarchical collection of files that provides one or more programs,

 .

-Packages are downloaded from the Fuchsia package server in BLOB
+additional packages can be downloaded from a Fuchsia package server in BLOB

-package server is a HTTP(s) server.
+The Fuchsia package server is an HTTP(S) server.
 These BLOB

 s are uniquely defined by a Merkle